CourantenCourant/Outil-traitement-corpus/rapport.md

 - Splitter son corpus en test et train

 ### What we did
-- create_dataset.py has an option to split dataset into train, dev and test.
+- `create_dataset.py` has an option to split dataset into train, dev and test.

 ### Explanation
-- Use 'python create_dataset.py -h' to see how to split dataset.
+- Use `python create_dataset.py -h` to see how to split dataset.

 ## TP6